ARMmbed/uvisor/docs/PORTING.md

 Once uVisor is active it maintains its own vector table, which the rest of the code can only interact with through uVisor APIs.
 As shown in the script above, we still suggest to leave the standard vector table in flash, so that if uVisor is disabled any legacy mechanism for interrupt management still works.
 This is the same reason why we need an `SRAM_OFFSET` as well, as it reserves the space for relocation of the original OS vector table.

+The heap boundaries need to be provided (`__uvisor_heap_start` and `__uvisor_heap_end`), as they are used by the uVisor allocator APIs.
+The uVisor allocator APIs are available even when uVisor is not strictly supported on a platform, although in that case no security feature is provided.
+See below for more information.

 Finally, note that at the end of the linker script the physical boundaries for the memories (flash/SRAM) populated by uVisor are also provided.

 ### Library deployment
 [Go to top](#overview)

 The uVisor code-base is embedded in [mbedmicro/mbed](https://github.com/mbedmicro/mbed), and can be found at `features/FEATURE_UVISOR`.
-This module is a glue layer library that translates the [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) core and APIs into a file structure which is mbed-OS-friendly:
+This module is a glue layer library that translates the [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) core and APIs into a file structure that is compatible with mbed OS:

 ```
 mbed